Without a doubt, healthy blood flow is absolutely essential for optimal brain function and mental health.

 But when brain blood flow is hindered, cognitive problems can arise.

-Poor brain blood flow is linked to a number of brain and mental illnesses, including:
+Poor brain blood flow and circulation are linked to a number of brain and mental illnesses, including:

 - Cognitive dysfunction and brain fog (131-132)